-When it comes to Ofsted inspections, apprenticeship providers will need to provide evidence of learning gain and individual progress measured against starting points and based on the rate of learning, acquisition of knowledge and skills and whether apprentices have achieved their individualised, challenging targets.
+When it comes to inspections, apprenticeship providers will need to provide evidence of learning gain and individual progress measured against starting points and based on the rate of learning, acquisition of knowledge and skills and whether apprentices have achieved their individualised, challenging targets.

 “Regardless of the format of an apprenticeship programme, our inspectors want to see that apprentices know something new, can do something better, are able to work on their own, and can make independent decisions as a result of their training and learning”